U.S. military ‘readiness’ at risk as coronavirus rips through ranks

 Defense Secretary Mark Esper and other top officials insist that the U.S. remains ready and able to fulfill its mission to protect the homeland and American assets abroad.
 At the same time, however, the list of changes forced upon the military by COVID-19 keeps expanding.

-In Europe, military officials this month dramatically scaled down the largest NATO exercise since the Cold War after the Pentagon placed new restrictions on the movement of troops across the world.
+In Europe, military officials this month dramatically scaled down the largest NATO exercise since the Cold War after the Pentagon placed restrictions on the movement of troops around the world.

-In Africa, at least three major military exercises have been canceled, and Marine officials on Tuesday postponed a major six-month deployment of Marines to northern Australia.
+At least three major military exercises have been canceled in Africa, and Marine officials on Tuesday postponed a major six-month deployment of Marines to northern Australia.

-At home, each branch of the military has scaled back some aspects of its training exercise under the guidance from Pentagon officials that only essential tasks should be continued.
+At home, each branch of the military has scaled back some aspects of training exercises under the guidance of Pentagon officials, who say only essential tasks should be continued.

 At the iconic Parris Island recruiting depot, the Marine Corps has temporarily suspended the training of all new recruits.
 Other services have limited or completely abandoned all in-person recruiting efforts and have shifted to an entirely virtual approach.

-If that continues over weeks or months, the military will suddenly have a lack of new soldiers, sailors, airmen and Marines coming into the fold.
+If that continues over weeks or months, the military will have a lack of new soldiers, sailors, airmen and Marines coming into the fold.

 Worst-case scenario

-The worst-case scenario for the military would be the rapid expansion of conditions like those seen aboard the Roosevelt.
-If major military bases are forced to essentially shut down, or if entire units are put into quarantine for weeks at a time, there surely would be an effect on U.S. military readiness around the world.
+The worst-case scenario for the military would be the rapid expansion of conditions like those aboard the Roosevelt.
+If major military bases are forced to essentially shut down or if entire units are put into quarantine for weeks at a time, it would affect U.S. military readiness around the world.

-In South Korea, a number of exercises for some 28,000 American troops have been called off and travel restricted to bases, even as North Korea has launched a number of missile tests in recent weeks and said it is “losing interest” in further peace talkls with the Trump administration.
+In South Korea, a number of exercises for some 28,000 American troops have been called off and travel has been restricted to bases.
+Meanwhile, North Korea has launched a number of missile tests in recent weeks and said it is “losing interest” in further peace talks with the Trump administration.

-In the Roosevelt’s case, officials say there’s simply no other option but to quarantine the entire crew and put the vessel out of service for at least several weeks.
+In the Roosevelt’s case, officials say, there is simply no option but to quarantine the entire crew and put the vessel out of service for at least several weeks.

 “We are not at war, and therefore cannot allow a single sailor to perish as a result of this pandemic unnecessarily,” Capt.
 Crozier wrote in the letter, according to the Chronicle.
 “Based on current limitations … [the ship] has instituted limited measures to slow the spread of the disease.
 We have moved a small percentage of the crew off ship, increased the frequency of thorough cleaning and attempted some social distancing.
 The current strategy will only slow the spread.
 The current plan in execution on the [Theodore Roosevelt] will not achieve virus eradication on any timeline.”

+“The problem is that Guam doesn’t have enough beds right now, so we’re having to talk to the government there to see if we can get some hotel space, create some tent-type facilities there,” Mr. Modly said in an interview with CNN.

+Unlike with other aspects of the virus crisis, President Trump has largely given the Pentagon a free hand in trying to contain COVID-19’s impact on the military.
+Asked Tuesday about the USS Roosevelt, Mr. Trump told reporters at the White House, “I’m going to let the military make that decision.”

-Moving forward, analysts say the silver lining for the military will be that each service can return to normal relatively quickly once the pandemic passes, certainly far more quickly than the civilian economy.
+Analysts say the silver lining for the military will be that each service can return to normal relatively quickly, certainly faster than the civilian economy, once the pandemic passes.

 “I think it’s a slower curve, measured in weeks instead of months,” said the Heritage Foundation’s Mr. Wood.
 “The snapback occurs within a month, two at the most.”